komuw/docker-redis-cluster/README.md

     make cli

-## Include sentinel instances

-Sentinel instances is not enabled by default.

-If running with plain docker send in `-e SENTINEL=true`.

-When running with docker-compose set the environment variable on your system `REDIS_USE_SENTINEL=true` and start your container.

-    version: '2'
-    services:
-      redis-cluster:
-        ...
-      environment:
-        SENTINEL: 'true'

 ## Change number of nodes

 Be default, it is going to launch 3 masters with 1 slave per master.
 This is configurable through a number of environment variables: